cathxrsis/cathxrsis.github.io/drafts/2023-03-30-antitaylor.md

 ### Lean

+Lean is a term given to an umbrella

 Unfortuneately, lean is often misinterpreted as just Just In Time.
 This leads to fragile systems.

 ### Agile

 Agile is a the name given to a set of organisational practices that adhere to the principles and values of the Agile Manifesto.
+These build on top of Lean practices

 However, Taylorism fights back against Agile by reasserting itself in various ways.
 A common form of the Taylorist reassertion over an Agile process is so-called *Dark Scrum*.